coldb/ansible/README.md

 ### Install only relevant tags

 To install only the relevant tags use the `-t` flag with the name of the tag to install.
 Example `ansible-playbook -t node local.yaml`

+### Install with .ssh keys

+To install the dotfiles the .ssh keys need to be installed as well.
+To do this the following command can be executed `ansible-playbook -t dotfiles local.yaml --ask-become-pass --ask-vault-pass`